 Fullerton Loop is an easy, classic hike near Bragg Creek in Kananaskis Country.

-The beautiful, sunny, cool day is perfect for a season opener in nearby Kananaskis Country just west of Bragg Creek.
+The beautiful, sunny, cool day is perfect for a season opener in nearby Kananaskis Country just west of the turnoff to Bragg Creek.
 Alberta, Canada.
-The trailhead is west on Highway 22x/66 at Allen Bill (Pond).
+The trail-head is west on Highway 22x/66 at Allen Bill (Pond).
 Crystal-clear water is trickling through the crystal ice borders along the Little Elbow River under intricate wisps of high cirrus cloud.

 Hiking begins on four inches of fresh snow, which is often over ice, so crampons are essential and gaiters are a good idea.
 This popular, picturesque loop hike around the top of Fullerton Loop is 8 KM (5 miles) long with about 213 m (700 feet) of elevation.